Superwheat/renium/README.md

 # Renium

-Two-way Roblox Studio sync and automation.
-Edit code in VS Code or Cursor, build in Studio, and keep both in the same project.
+Renium is a fast, two-way Roblox Studio sync and automation tool written mostly in Rust.
+Bug reports and suggestions are welcome.

 ## Install